zuckung/endless-sky-plugins/README.md

 ### Unique_fix
-removes mass and outfit space from the cloaking device removes mass and outfit space from outskirts gauger puts outskirts gauger into unique category makes outfit `"Puny" the dog` and gives it a squirrel portrait makes an invisible mission to bring Puny back
+removes mass and outfit space from the cloaking device

+removes mass and outfit space from outskirts gauger

+puts outskirts gauger into unique category

+makes outfit '`"Puny" the dog`' 	 and gives it a squirrel portrait

+makes an invisible mission to bring Puny back